How Your Hormones Affect Your Energy + Weight

 Hormones are compounds made by one part of the body that are used to communicate with another part.
 For example, insulin is made in the pancreas.
 When your blood sugar gets too high, insulin is released into the bloodstream.
 It then goes to your muscles and other cells to tell them to absorb that sugar out of the blood (and if there is still too much blood sugar, it signals your fat cells to store it).

-Your hormones control not only your blood sugar, but also your metabolism, appetite, and a whole host of other things.
-And you should know that having healthy blood sugar, metabolism and appetite is a foundation for your optimal energy and balanced weight.
+Your hormones control not only your sexual characteristics but also your blood sugar, metabolism, appetite, and a whole host of other things.
+And you should know that having healthy blood sugar, metabolism and appetite is a foundation for your sex hormone balance, optimal energy and balanced weight.

 So, how can your hormones get out of whack to zap your energy and pile up the pounds?